bagaag/memory/README.md

    help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --format value  how data returned in cli mode is formatted: human or json (default: "human") --home value    directory path where data and settings are read from and saved to --help, -h      show help
+   --home value   directory path where data and settings are read from and saved to --help, -h     show help
    --version, -v  print the version memory> _
 ```

 Binary releases are provided for Linux and MacOS Darwin.
 If you're interested
 in a Windows version, let me know.
-Currently one of the libraries I'm using
+Currently, one of the libraries I'm using
 for terminal control doesn't compile for Windows.

+By default, preferences, entries and attachments are stored in ~/.memory.
+You
+can override this with the --home argument.

+Feedback is welcome.
 I'm currently working on a web interface.